-- All projects must conform to the CA Education Code Title 2, Division 2, Part 28, Chapter 4, Article 5, 51540. - Collection from Human Subjects: Student researchers who collect specimens of pathogenic or potentially pathogenic agents from human subjects are also required to fill out a downloadable sample Written Consent Form to be given to human participants in your project, to understand the project procedures, risks and confidentiality.
-Choose the appropriate form below. - o Jr-Div-Human-Consent-Form - o Sr Human Informed Consent Form - o Human-Subject-Consent-Form-EXAMPLE - Environmental Sampling of unknown microorganisms from school grounds, household surfaces and field sites off campus.
-These studies present a challenge because the identity, concentration, and pathogenicity of the cultured agents are unknown.
+- All projects must conform to the CA Education Code Title 2, Division 2, Part 28, Chapter 4, Article 5, 51540. - Collection from Human Subjects: Student researchers who collect specimens of pathogenic or potentially pathogenic agents from human subjects are also required to fill out a downloadable Written Consent Form to be given to human participants in your project, to understand the project procedures, risks and confidentiality.
+The form is the last part of the Microbes Research Plan Template. - Environmental Sampling of unknown microorganisms from school grounds, household surfaces and field sites off campus present a challenge because the identity, concentration, and pathogenicity of the cultured agents are unknown.
 Unknown microorganisms should be collected with proper safety procedures, samples sealed immediately and grown in a school or institutional laboratory, NOT at home.
 When soil or water is used as a source of bacteria (or molds), it is important to collect samples unlikely to be contaminated by human pathogens and never from areas suspected to be or posted as polluted.
 Collection of soil samples in or around old building sites, animal burrows and/or areas in which valley fever is endemic should be avoided.